eddelbuettel/r2u/README.md

 half the total downloads: a very skewed distribution.)

 In this first stage, we cover
-- the top eight thousand (or just over 40% of) CRAN packages (by downloads)
+- the top nine thousand (or about 50% of) CRAN packages (by downloads)
 - as well as 100% of the ~ 4500 CRAN packages needing compilation
 - and whichever many BioConductor package are implied by these (and build).

-As there is overlap between the set, we currently have around 11400 binary packages, or about 60% of the total of CRAN packages.
+There is overlap between the sets, and the download rankings fluctuating.
+We currently have around 12390 binary packages, or about 65% of the total of CRAN packages.

-### What is Based on?
+### What is it Based on?

 For the CRAN binaries we repackage RSPM builds, and add full dependency resolution and integration with the system.